Omio

-GoEuro Travel GmbH, doing business as Omio, formerly known as GoEuro, is a German online travel comparison and booking website based in Berlin, Germany.
+Omio (legally: GoEuro Travel GmbH), formerly known as GoEuro, is a German online travel comparison and booking website based in Berlin, Germany.
 It was founded in 2013 as GoEuro by Naren Shaam.

+History

+Indian-born entrepreneur Naren Shaam, a 2012 Harvard Business School MBA graduate, founded the company in 2013 under the name GoEuro.
+Initially focused on German and British rail and bus data, the platform rapidly expanded to cover 500 operators in 36 European countries by 2018.